 • Depth and breadth of all experiences (this includes the community and volunteer service, leadership, research skills, exposure to and exploration of medicine, artistic and athletic endeavors, and work experiences)

 After the admission committee carefully reviews the primary and secondary application, selected candidates are invited for Interviews.

 The interviews of all the candidates take place at each of the Mayo Clinic campuses.
 If a candidate is invited for an on-campus interview, they have to attend the interview on-site.
 Phone interviews or regional interviews are not accepted.
 Moreover, the candidates can also avail the opportunity to meet with existing students and faculty members on the interview day.

 Prerequisites for the M.D.
 Program

 There are some requisites for a candidate to be considered for the M.D program at The Mayo Clinic School of Medicine (MCSOM).
-These are:

 1. The applicant must be a citizen or permanent resident of the U.S or Canada at the time of application.
 Currently, the school does not accept any foreign nationals, regardless of their visa status.